Mjvolk3/Deep-Learning-Foundations-and-Concepts/notes/assets/swanki/swanki-out-CH02.1/swanki-out-manual.md

-## Define and explain the concept of epistemic uncertainty in the context of machine learning.
+## Define and explain the concept of epistemic uncertainty in the context of machine learning

 Epistemic uncertainty, derived from the Greek word "episteme" meaning knowledge, refers to the uncertainty due to the finite size of datasets available for learning.
 In machine learning applications, such as classifying images of skin lesions, this type of uncertainty can be decreased by accessing more data.